tomberek/mcm/manual/iv.md

 a nature to bring discredit upon the armed forces.

---LSQP--Note: When there is intent to defraud or deceive, add the
+[Note: When there is intent to defraud or deceive, add the

 following element after (c) above: That the accused used or possessed the

 pass, permit, discharge certificate, or identification card with an intent

-to defraud or deceive.--RSQP--
+to defraud or deceive.]

 ### c.
 Explanation.